5 Days Best East Africa Safari Holidays Masai Mara & Gorilla Trekking

 overnight stay in the camp

-Day 5 of 5 Days Best East Africa Safari Holidays: Masai Mara transfer to Nairobi
+Day 5: Masai Mara transfer to Nairobi

 After an early cup of coffee, it will be another game drive to see lions, hyenas, or other predators eating after a successful hunt.
 You head back to camp for breakfast as your stomach growls.
 Departure after breakfast.
 Then it’s time to leave this beautiful game reserve and fly back to Nairobi.
 The hotel manager guide will take you to the hotel.